quartercastle/validator/README.md

 })

 validator.catch(errors => {
-  // Do something if errors are encountered during the validation process })
+  // Do something if errors where encountered during the validation process })
 ```
 ## Content